Quality of Life

 The region also offers a plethora of shopping options, from small boutiques and shops to the largest mall in Tennessee.
 In addition, the Greater Chattanooga Region is also home to several history and art museums, community theaters, and the oldest community arts organization in Georgia.

-For sport enthusiasts, the region boasts minor league baseball team the Lookouts, as well as the Chattanooga Football Club, who’s games set attendance records year after year.
+For sport enthusiasts, the region boasts minor league baseball team the Lookouts, as well as the Chattanooga Football Club, whose games set attendance records year after year.
 In addition, beautiful Lake Chickamauga in Dayton, Tennessee hosts dozens of bass fishing tournaments each year, including the ESPN-televised BassFest.

 While the region certainly has no shortage of things to enjoy, this is most true when it comes to the outdoors.
 The Greater Chattanooga Region is considered an outdoor Mecca riddled with hiking and biking trails, streams and rivers, and scenic vistas.